-WAN vs LAN: What is the Difference?
+WAN vs. LAN: What Is the Difference?

 Written by Don Schultz, trueCABLE Technical Sales Representative & Wire Expert

 Quick exercise.
-Connect your phone to WiFi and then browse over to your favorite website.
+Connect your phone to Wi-Fi and then browse over to your favorite website.
 How did everything go?

 Congratulations!
-You just used a LAN and WAN and perhaps did not even realize it.
+You just used a LAN and WAN network and perhaps did not even realize it.
 How did that happen?
 You connected first to a LAN and were then forwarded to and from a WAN, which in this example was the Internet.

 If your Internet surfing brought you to this blog, intent upon finding out exactly what makes a LAN different from a WAN please read on.